 Though TMJ-associated discomfort can be misleading, there are a few telltale signs that indicate the improper alignment and function of your jaw.
 If you notice the following symptoms, then you may need personalized dental treatment;

 - Jaw popping and clicking—As joints, your TMJs are designed to move around smoothly within its socket.
 If the joints are misaligned, you may notice that your jaw pops and clicks as you open and close your mouth.
 Sometimes, the disturbance may be no more than an annoyance, but in some cases, the popping can be severe enough to hurt whenever your mouth operates.

-- A crooked jaw—Jaw misalignment is not typically visible to the casual observer, but that does not mean it is undetectable, even if popping and clicking isn’t present.
+- A crooked jaw—Jaw misalignment is not typically visible to the casual observer, but that does not mean it is undetectable, even if popping and clicking aren’t present.
 Try standing in front of a mirror and watching as you slowly opening then closing your mouth from a restful position.
 If your jaw moves to the side as it opens and closes, it is likely misaligned and the extra movement could be overtaxing your jaw muscles and joints.